Duckiebee/BAMAZON/README.md

 ### MySQL
 The JavaScript file mentioned above query a MySQL database called `Bamazon` which is locally hosted.

-- Please refer to the `schema.sql` file to see how the database was created using raw SQL queries.

   - If you wish to run this app on your own machine, then please note the following commands: